Let’s Talk about Moon Knight Episode 1-3

 Meanwhile, Harrow smirks at his good fortune and eventually makes his way to Khonshu’s prison.
 There, he gloats that his victory will come thanks to Khonshu’s mistreatment.
 We’re heading to something massive next week, but it comes at the expense of an episode that left logic in the Egyptian dust.

-This episode gets an A- for being fun, but it’s nonsensical, too.
+Moon Knight episode 1-3 gets an A- for being fun, but it’s nonsensical, too.